facebookresearch/EasyComDataset/README.md

 Multiple checkerboard image files are provided to aid in calibrating the intrinsics of the camera used for recording the egocentric video.
 The `.png` files named from `1` to `7` can be used for intrinsics calibrations and lens dewarping.
 The file suffixed with `Checkerboard Image Size` shows the size of the checkerboard pattern.
 A pre-calibrated intrinsics matrix is provided in `Camera_Intrinsics_Parameters_K.txt`.

 ### Tracking Marker Configurations
 The `Asset.xml` file is included from the Optitrack Motive software package.
 The participants wore glasses that were the rigid bodies with markers.
 In the XML file, the glasses are the elements named `rigid_body` with child element `markers` containing the individual `marker` elements, which describe the fiducial marker positions.
 The marker positions can be found as the content of the `position` element in the form `x,y,z`.
+Each pose that is tracked is the centroid of its corresponding marker positions.

 The `rigid_body` element also contains a child element named `properties` containing several `property` elements with further information about the particular rigid body.
 The rigid body `property` element with the child element `name` that contains the content `NodeName` is the `property` describing the rigid body's name, which is found as the content under the element `value`.
 The rigid body names are similar to the participant IDs but are not the same.
 The rigid body names are labelled as `Glasses` and `Participant#`, where `#` is from `1` to `4` and is incremented for each participant from left to right of the AR glasses wearers point of view.